violetwhitney/Measuring-the-Great-Indoors/tutorial.md

 Ambient Computing:
 ===========================================

-# Interactivity - Intro to Processing - Lighting
+# Interactivity - Intro to Processing
 ## Module Summary
 In this module you will get an intro to the Processing environment, build a simple sketch and learn how to find, understand, and use Processing Documenation in your own sketches.